 We also offer on-site immunization clinics for organizations and businesses!
 Keep your team as healthy as possible during flu season and throughout the year!
 Good Day Pharmacy works with organizations and businesses to help protect team members from the flu.
 We’ll schedule flu shot clinics on site at your location, or your members may visit us at the pharmacies for flu shots and other vaccinations.
-Contact Stephanie Rogers at 970-461-9101 for questions or to schedule a clinic today.
+Contact Kim or Kathy at (866) 810-9101 for questions or to schedule a clinic today.

 Gardasil™ vaccine helps protect against some cervical cancers caused by Human Papilomavirus (HPV).
 Three doses are recommended for full benefits.
 All girls and women ages 9 to 26 should be vaccinated with a three dose series of Gardasil™.
 For More Information.